rvega/Fan-Control-Daemon/README.md

 Supported GNU/Linux Distributions
 ---------------------------------
 We provide scripts to to load mbpfan daemon at system boot for many distros.
-Please note that the support is provided by volunteers. mbpfan needs test and bug reports.
+Please note that the support is provided by volunteers. mbpfan needs tests and bug reports.

 Supported distributions: